 - Nuremberg War Crimes Trials, 1945-1949.

 - Oral Arguments Before the Supreme Court of the United States, 1955-2002.

 - Dallas Police Department dictation recordings monitoring the assassination of President John F. Kennedy on November 22, 1963.

 The National Archives and Records Administration ensures, for the citizen and the public servant, for the President and the Congress and the Courts, ready access to essential evidence that documents the rights of American citizens, the actions of Federal officials, and the national experience from the nation's beginnings in 1774.
 Among the records in its holdings are the Charters of Freedom: the Declaration of Independence, Constitution and Bill of Rights.
 The National Archives and Records Administration also holds in trust for present and future generations the records of the nation's civil, military and diplomatic activities.
 Besides the motion picture, sound and video recordings, in Washington alone these records total more than four billion pieces of paper and over ten million still pictures; 2,630,397 maps and charts; 3,065,870 architectural and engineering plans; and 18,037,443 aerial photographs.

 For more information about the National Archives motion picture, sound, and video holdings, please contact Charles DeArman of the Special Media Archives Services Division at 301-837-3520.
-Or visit www.archives.gov to search the Online Catalog.
+Or visit www.archives.gov to search the National Archives Catalog.